ColinLeeCampbell/cordova-plugin-wearOS/README.md

     wearOS.subscribe(success, error)

 Subscribe to receive JSONObject messages on a mobile phone from a wearOS connected wearable.
-This function adds a Wearable Listener to the Wearable Message Client and reports all recievedmessages and errors to the supplied callback functions.
+This function adds a Wearable Listener to the Wearable Message Client and reports all received messages and errors to the supplied callback functions.

 Parameters: